niranjankaruna/Google-sheet-Encryption-Decryption/README.md

 # Google-sheet-Encryption-Decryption-with-key
-Content of google sheet is hashed with CryptoJS
+Content of google sheet is encrypted with CryptoJS

 ## Configuration for Encrypting sheets: